All Episodes

 I just happened to see that.

-When I saw approval, I said, What did I apply for?
+When I saw approval, I said, what did I apply for?

 I don't remember.

-Uh get this from the Washington Post.
+Get this from the Washington Post.

-This is Sturdley's in there with his hand this hand.
+Snurdley's in there with his head.

 Here's the headline of the story.

-Mexican stamps racist, civil rights leaders say.
+Mexican stamps, racist civil rights leaders say.

-The man what a day this is.
+What a day this is.

-The Mexican government issued a series of stamps yesterday depicting a dark-skinned Jim Crow era cartoon character with greatly exaggerated eyes and lips, which infuriates black and Hispanic civil rights leaders for the second time in weeks.
+The Mexican government issued a series of stamps yesterday depicting a dark-skinned Jim Crow-era cartoon character with greatly exaggerated eyes and lips, which infuriates black and Hispanic civil rights leaders for the second time in weeks.

-Mexican uh postal officials said the five-stamp series features Mamin Penguin, a character from a comic book created in the 40s because he's beloved in Mexico.
+Mexican postal officials said the five-stamp series features Mamin Penguin, a character from a comic book created in the 40s because he's beloved in Mexico.

 Spokesman for the Mexican embassy described the depiction as a cultural image that has no meaning and it's not intended to offend.